 In order to do this a registration form will need to be filled in at the practice, for which you will need to bring some form of identification such as a driving license or passport.
 You will then be issued with a PIN number to be able to book online.
-Please click on the link at the top of this page if you have a PIN number in order to access the online booking resource.

 All patients are entitled to have a chaperone present for any consultation, examination or procedure where they consider one is required.
 The chaperone may be a family member or friend, but on occasions a formal chaperone may be preferred.

 Patients are advised to ask for a chaperone if required, at the time of booking an appointment, if possible, so that arrangements can be made and the appointment is not delayed in any way.
 The Healthcare Professional may also require a chaperone to be present for certain consultations.

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to give the slot to someone else.

 If you need an urgent appointment on the day there are appointments available with the doctor and nurses for medical emergencies, please inform the receptionist.